satinP/satinP/README.md

 # Pedro Satin

-Working as a Software Engineer.
-In the last semester of Software Engineer Bachelor.
+Graduated in Software Engineering (bachelor) and currently working as a Frontend engineer at Banco Inter.

 Completely passionate about technologies with the goal to contribute more in the open source community.

-Currently studying about Software Architecture and Cloud Computing.
+Currently studying about Software Architecture, Cloud Computing and Blockchain.

 You can find or contact me at: